LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/windows-setup.rst

    .. admonition:: Note

-      There are options for other software downloads on this page, Visual Studio Code and Visual Studio for Mac.
-      Do not select either of these.
+      Users can select from multiple options for software downloads, such as Visual Studio Code and Visual Studio for Mac, on this page.
+Do NOT select either of these options!

       Allow at least an hour for the installation process.